An Essential Guide to Your First Credit Card

 If you're thinking about getting your first credit card, it's important to know about how credit cards work and how to use them responsibly.
 This guide can help you establish a strong foundation for credit card use.

-Getting your first credit card can be a great way to establish a good credit score, enjoy improved security and convenience and even earn rewards on your everyday spending.
+Getting your first credit card can be a smart way to start building a credit history, add security and convenience to your everyday purchases and even earn rewards on spending you already do.
+But before you open your first account, it's important to understand how credit cards work and what to look for.

 Here's everything you need to know about how credit cards work, how to apply and what to do to ensure responsible use.